-3. When registering, contenders MUST nominate, on the Championship Registration Form, the class in which they intend to contest the championship and in which their championship points are to be awarded.
-Contenders wishing to change class MUST notify the Championship Coordinator in writing, by email or by post.
+When registering contenders MUST nominate on the Registration Form the class within which they intend to contest the championship and in which their championship points are to be awarded, on the Championship Registration Form.
+Contenders wishing to change class MUST notify the Championship Coordinator in writing, by e-mail or post.
 Letters must be postmarked no later than the day prior to the event in which the change is to be operative.
-Emails must be sent not later than the day prior to the event in which the change is to be operative.
-The onus is on the Championship Contender to prove that an email was sent, and received, within the allowed timescale.
+The onus is on the championship contender to prove that an e-mail was sent, and received, within the allowed time scale.
 Failure to comply with the above may result in loss of championship points.

-4. Clubs may vary, amalgamate or subdivide classes at events as they feel necessary, but must provide the Championship Coordinator with Entry Lists and Results showing the cars competitors actually drove so as to allocate points correctly, especially in respect of Regulation 2 above.
-Where there are less than 3 competing in a class, this may be amalgamated, and the points based on the amalgamated class.
+Clubs may vary, amalgamate or subdivide classes at events as they feel necessary, but must provide the Championship Coordinator with Entry Lists and Results showing the cars competitors actually drove so as to allocate points correctly.

 Timing for all Championship Events will be carried out in accordance with MSUK Regulation S3.2.1(a), which states as follows:-

 “When start timing is activated by a light beam, the vehicle must be stationary with the part which operates the timing apparatus 10 cm behind the starting line.”